Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-Let us take now $\epsilon=1$; in this case we have that the action is $S=4\pi kM^{2}$.
-For the case $k=1$ we have Euclidean Schwarzschild solution while for $k>1$ it is not clear what physical situation requires this kind of instantons.
-They are known as multi-Taub-NUT metrics and they are assymptotically flat in the spatial directions $|{\bf x}|\rightarrow \infty$.
-Near spatial infinity these manifolds look like $S^{2}\times(S^{1}/{\bf Z}_{k})$ where $S^{2}$ has a radius growing like $|x|$ as $|x|\rightarrow\infty$ while $S^{1}/{\bf Z}_{k}$ approaches a fixed radius.
-The fiber identification implied by the ${\bf Z}_{k}$-modding makes the physical interpretation of these solutions very difficult.
-When $k=1$, we have the only case of a gravitational instanton which has been used so far.
-It appears in the nucleation rate of black holes on a thermal gas of gravitons at a given temperature \cite{Gross-Perry-Yaffe}.
+We take $\epsilon=1$, so the action is $S=4\pi kM^{2}$.
+If~$k=1$ we have the Euclidean Schwarzschild solution, the only gravitational instanton which has found applications so far.
+It appears in the nucleation rate of black holes on a thermal gas of gravitons at a given temperature~\cite{Gross-Perry-Yaffe}.
+For~$k>1$, on the other hand, we have multi-Taub-NUT metrics, which are asymptotically locally flat at spatial infinity~$|{\bf x}|\rightarrow \infty$.
+In this region these instantons look like $S^{2}\times(S^{1}/\mathbb{Z}_{k})$, where~$S^{2}$ has a radius growing as $|x|\rightarrow\infty$ like $|x|$ and~$S^{1}/\mathbb{Z}_{k}$ approaches a fixed radius.
+The fiber identification implied by the $\mathbb{Z}_{k}$-modding makes the physical interpretation of these solutions very difficult.

-With the choice $\epsilon=0$ we have that the action is zero for every value of $k$.
-For $k=1$ we recover flat space-time and for $k=2$ we have the Eguchi-Hanson metric in both cases modulo coordinate transformations.
-Asymptotically, these instantons look like $S^{3}/{\bf Z}_{k}$.
+Taking~$\epsilon=0$ in eq.~\eqref{eq:U_grav_inst} we have that the action is zero for all values of $k$.
+For $k=1$ we recover flat space-time while for $k=2$ we have the Eguchi-Hanson metric, in both cases modulo coordinate transformations.
+Asymptotically, these instantons look like $S^{3}/\mathbb{Z}_{k}$.
 Again their physical interpretation is unclear.

 There is a very important difference between Yang-Mills and gravitational instantons.
-In the Yang-Mills case, instanton mediated amplitudes are suppresed by factors typically of the form $\exp{(-4\pi^{2}/g^{2})}$ (the exponent is the instanton action).
-For the asymptotically locally euclidean instantons (like multi-Eguchi-Hanson instantons), their action vanishes, and therefore thery will not be suppressed by exponential factors.
-They are supressed only by powers due to the quantization of their zero modes and moduli.
-Unfortunately no physical process has been described which would require the use of these instantons.
+In the Yang-Mills case, instanton-mediated amplitudes are suppressed by factors of the order~$\exp{(-4\pi^{2}/g^{2})}$, the exponential of minus the instanton action.
+For asymptotically locally Euclidean instantons (like multi-Eguchi-Hanson instantons), however, the action vanishes so the amplitudes are not suppressed exponentially, but only by power-like terms arising from the quantization of zero modes and moduli.
+Unfortunately, no physical process has been described so far requiring the use of these instantons.

-This concludes our quick overview of some of the approaches used to describe Quantum Gravity in the context of QFT.
+With this we conclude our quick overview of some of the strategies to quantize gravity within the framework of QFT.

-\section{Consistency Conditions: Anomalies}
+\section{Consistency conditions: anomalies}